ow-mods/owml/docs/content/pages/guides/apis.md

 # Creating APIs

-To allow for easy interoperability between mods, OWML provides an API system where mods can provide and consume APIs from eachother easily.
+To allow for easy interoperability between mods, OWML provides an API system where mods can provide and consume APIs from each other easily.

 ## Creating an API

 To create an API start by making an interface with all the methods your api will have.

 ```csharp
 public interface IMyCoolApi {